-Trust Units: The Trust has purchased to date for cancellation 123,700 Trust units for total gross proceeds of \$0.7 million through its NCIB; and

-Convertible Debentures: The Trust purchased for cancellation Convertible Unsecured Debentures under its NCIB having a face amount of CAD\$61,000 at a weighted average price of \$78.00 per Debenture, or CAD \$47,710;
+The Trust has also purchased to date for cancellation 124,100 Trust Units for total gross proceeds of approximately \$0.7 million through its NCIB.
+In addition, the Trust purchased for cancellation Convertible Unsecured Debentures under its NCIB having a face amount of CAD\$61,000 at a weighted average price of \$78.00 per Debenture, or CAD \$47,710 (\$35,768);

-APPOINTMENT TO THE BOARD OF TRUSTEES:
+• APPOINTMENT TO THE BOARD OF TRUSTEES:

-The Trust is pleased to announce that Jonathan Mair has been appointed to the Board of Trustees, subject to regulatory approval.
+The Trust announced the appointment of Jonathan Mair and Robert Parker to the Board of Trustees.
 Jonathan first joined Firm Capital Corporation in 1997 and is COO and head of all credit strategies and lending.
 Since 1999, Jonathan has been on the Board of Directors of Firm Capital Mortgage Investment Corporation (TSX: FC), as well as previously the CFO and currently COO.
-Since 2013, Jonathan has been a member of the board of trustees of Firm Capital Property Trust (TSXV: FCD.UN).
-Prior to joining Firm Capital, Jonathan was with KPMG LLP.
-Jonathan holds a CPA (CA) designation and was with the insolvency group as a Trustee in Bankruptcy, specializing in real estate.
-Jonathan's vast experience in all aspects of real estate and real estate credit will be an added benefit to the Trust;
+Robert Parker is currently the Vice, President, Investments & Asset Management for the Muzzo Group and Pemberton Developments.
+Robert is a graduate of the Faculty of Law at Queens University and has his J.D. designation;